BPDanek/multi-omics-pdd-FL-study/README.md

 This code will install dependencies listed in environment.yml, and create a new `Python 3.10.12` environment.

 To activate the environment, run `conda activate multi_omics_pdd_fl`.
 If you would like to exit the environment call `conda deactivate`.
 Note that it is possible to have several conda environments active simultaneously, which may cause unexpected dependency conflicts.

+You may also use your IDE (VS Code, Jupyter Lab, etc.) to select this conda environment.

 You can tell if you have other conda environments active in the shell:
 ```